Rothwell and Milbourne's Garage

 Joseph Coley senior died in 1923 and about this time the business at the Central Garage became known as Rothwell and Milbourne, but this was not the first time the name 'Rothwell and Milbourne' had appeared in Malvern.

-'Rothwell and Milbourne' seem first to have acquired Cowleigh Garage in Cowleigh Road, North Malvern in 1919 which had previously been known as Moore's Garage Ltd (see advertisement opposite).
+'Rothwell and Milbourne' seem first to have acquired about 1919 Cowleigh Garage in Cowleigh Road, North Malvern, which had previously been known as Moore's Garage Ltd (see advertisement opposite).

 The Angus-Sanderson motor car, mentioned in the advertisement, looks to have been a well engineered vehicle, designed for the upper middle classes, but it proved to be a poor seller.